Last Updated on January 28, 2024 by Carrie Stephens

 After all, a macaw has a bite force of over 350-400 psi.
-Large parrots may be over 3 feet and boast an impressive 16.7-inch wingspan.
-At top speed, certain parrots can even soar at 50 mph.
+Large parrots, like Hyacinth macaws, can be 3 feet 3 inches long.
+At top speed, some parrots can soar at 40-50 mph.

-Any predator needs to catch the parrot and fight it into submission.
-So, adult parrots are less likely to fall victim to rats, bats, or snakes.
-Instead, they’re threatened by big cats, eagles or hawks, and monkeys.
+A predator needs to catch the parrot and fight it into submission.
+Adult parrots are less likely to fall victim to rats, bats, or snakes.
+Instead, they’re threatened by big cats, eagles, hawks, and monkeys.

 What Eats Parrots’ Eggs?

-Adult parrots not only have to protect themselves from predators but also their eggs.
-Many predators target undefended nests or scare off the parents to gain access.
+Adult parrots must protect themselves and their eggs from predators.
+Many predators target undefended nests or scare off the parents to take their offspring.

-Eggs will be an easy source of protein and other nutrients.
-Even newly hatched chicks or juveniles will be a snack for smaller birds or mammals.
+Eggs are a source of protein and other essential nutrients.
+Even newly hatched chicks or juveniles are nutritious for smaller birds or mammals.

-Although many eagles eat parrots, the primary hunters are:
+Although many species of eagles eat parrots, the primary hunters are:

-These eagles are fast, have powerful talons, and can strike with impressive force in the air.
+They are fast, have talons, and can strike with impressive force in the air.

-The harpy eagle is one of the largest raptors, using its size to contend with the resistance its prey offers.
+The harpy eagle is among the largest raptors, using its size to counter resistance.
 According to Tropical Conservation Science, harpy eagles prey on 102 species, including hyacinth macaws.

-Hawks are more interested in hunting smaller parrots, like parakeets and parrotlets.
-They also favor the thick-billed parrot, which is green and red, found in Mexico and the southwestern United States.
+Hawks are more interested in hunting smaller parrots, like parakeets.
+They also favor the thick-billed parrot in Mexico and the southwestern United States.

 According to The Condor, the natural predators of thick-billed parrots are goshawks and red-tailed hawks.
-Despite being medium-sized, the thick-billed parrot can be taken down by their powerful talons.
+Despite being medium-sized, their talons can take down the thick-billed parrot.

-Falcons are skilled at hunting small animals and birds.
-They possess intelligence, vision, and the ability to dive toward prey at break-neck speeds, which gives them an advantage over parrots.
+Falcons are skilled at hunting small animals.
+They possess intelligence, excellent vision, and the ability to dive toward prey at break-neck speeds, which gives them an advantage over parrots.

 According to Ecology, aplomado falcons kill green-rumped parrotlets and other parrots of a similar size.
-They can attack them in trees or crash into them with great speed in mid-air.
+They can attack them in trees or crash into them at high speed in mid-air.

-Owls are nocturnal and hunt small rodents, so they’ll avoid large parrots.
-However, they’ll eat parrot eggs and chicks if the opportunity arises.
+Owls are nocturnal and hunt small rodents, avoiding large parrots.
+However, if the opportunity arises, owls will eat parrot eggs and chicks.

 The Puerto Rican screech owl is a raptor found in the same forests as the Puerto Rican parrot.

-Since this owl is half its size, it’s not a major threat to adult parrots or the nests during the day.
-Instead, it seeks out nests at night, using its excellent night vision to take chicks and eggs.
+Since this owl is half its size, it’s not a significant threat to adult parrots or their nests during the day.
+Instead, they seek out nests at night, utilizing their exceptional night vision.

-Some large bats hunt parrots, especially the false vampire bat.
-As false vampire bats are the largest bat in the New World, they can catch small parrots.
+Some large bats hunt parrots, especially the false vampire bat, the largest bat in the New World.
+They can easily capture small parrots.

 The false vampire bat is nocturnal, whereas tropical parrots are diurnal.
-So, bats hunt parrots as they sleep and carry their catch on their backs to their roost.
+Bats hunt parrots while they sleep, carrying their catch to their roosts.

-Their body weight, agility, claws, and jaws make quick work of parrots.
-You may find them scaling trees to seek out parrots or catching parrots on the ground.
+Their body weight, agility, claws, and jaws make short work of parrots, so they may scale trees to seek out or catch parrots on the ground.

-However, even jaguars and ocelots can’t depend on macaws as a primary food source since they’re difficult to catch.
-Parrots will take to the air and get out of range.
+Since macaws are difficult to catch, jaguars and ocelots can’t depend on them as a primary food source.
+Parrots swiftly take to the air and get out of range.

-Monkeys have strong grips, are dexterous, and live in trees.
-Their flexible bodies make it easy for them to sneak up on parrots.
+Monkeys are dexterous, have strong grips, and live in trees.
+Their flexible bodies make it easy to sneak up on and kill unattentive parrots.

 Then, they’ll strike with their powerful jaws, causing significant damage, and coil around the parrot.
 Once captured, there’s no escape.

 According to the Guinness Book of Records, the longest snake exceeded 32 feet.
-This means that large parrots, like the macaw, are just as vulnerable as small parrotlets.
+This means large parrots, like the macaw, are just as vulnerable as small parakeets.

-The pet trade, pest control, and poaching are the three biggest threats humans pose to this species.
-However, some people hunt them for food, such as the Machiguenga tribespeople at Rio Manu in Peru.
+The three biggest threats humans pose to parrots are the pet trade, pest control, and poaching.
+Some people hunt parrots for food, like the Machiguenga tribespeople at Rio Manu in Peru.

 According to Acta Ethologica, the parrots of Rio Manu are well aware that residents are predators.
-The researchers were more likely to be ignored by parrots than the Machiguenga tribespeople.
-The locals hunt parrots for food, feathers, and the pet trade.
+Parrots were more likely to ignore the researchers than the Machiguenga tribespeople.

-Humans kill parrots because they’re seen as pests, raiding crops in areas that rely on agriculture.
-For example, burrowing parrots are classified as agricultural pests in Argentina.
+Humans sometimes kill parrots when perceived as pests, raiding crops in parts of the world that rely on agriculture.
+For example, burrowing parrots are agricultural pests in Argentina.

-Over time, parrots have adapted and evolved to avoid their natural predators, allowing them to sustain their species and thrive.
-However, many types of parrots remain on the endangered species list, and almost 50% of parrot species are endangered.
+Over time, parrots have adapted and evolved to avoid predators, allowing them to thrive.
+Many parrots remain on the endangered species list, and almost 50% of species are endangered.

-That’s because new predatory mammals have been introduced to their environment by humans, and parrots lack adaptations to deal with these new predators.
+That’s because humans have introduced new predatory mammals to their environment, and parrots lack adaptations to deal with them.

 Feral Cats and Rats

-Feral cats and rats are responsible for driving many parrot species to extinction.
+Feral cats and rats are responsible for driving some parrot species to extinction.

-When ships from the Old World sailed to the native habitat of parrots in the New World, they brought cats and rats with them, introducing invasive species into new environments.
+When ships from the Old World sailed to the native habitat of parrots in the New World, they brought cats and rats with them, introducing invasive species to new environments.

 Stealthy and dexterous, feral cats can better hunt down adult parrots.
-In contrast, intelligent and agile rats can snatch up eggs and chicks.
+In contrast, intelligent and agile rats can take parrots’ eggs and chicks.

 Puerto Rican Parrots

 Feral cats and rats pose a danger to the Puerto Rican parrot.
-According to Ecological Economics, the wild population consists of only 30-40 parrots.
+According to Ecological Economics, the wild population comprises only 30-40 parrots.

-They already have some natural predators, such as red-tailed hawks and pearly-eyed thrashers.
-However, they’re currently endangered due to the introduction of predators such as:
+They already have natural predators, like red-tailed hawks and pearly-eyed thrashers.
+They’re currently endangered due to the introduction of predators such as: